 Southern Wesleyan University administers the state-funded Project Read® grant.
-This grant's purpose is to provide language arts staff development to K-5 and special services teachers of all grades in South Carolina using the Language Circle Project Read® curriculum.
+This grant's purpose is to provide exceptional and unique training to K-5 and special services teachers of all grades in South Carolina using the Project Read® curriculum.

 Education Credits at No Cost

-- Tuition, books, and materials will be funded by the state grant at no cost to the participant.
+- Materials and training funded by the state grant at no cost to the participant.

-- Receive 3 graduate credit hours plus 60 recertification points for $50 through Southern Wesleyan University
+- Participants may receive 3 graduate credit hours plus 60 recertification points for $50 through Southern Wesleyan University

-- Audit a course at no cost and receive 24 contact hours.
+- Or participants may audit a course at no cost and receive 24 recertification points.